top of page

 Here are a few tips to help you through:

-1. For the little ones try and keep your nap and bedtime schedules at their regular times.
+1. Try and keep your nap and bedtime schedules at their regular times as best as you can.
 Allowing a 30 minute extension every now and then will not throw their sleep schedule out the window but be mindful of their sleep needs and how fast asleep debt can build up.

 2. Try scheduling any activities around naps to help your child stay well rested.
 A well-rested child is a much happier child and will be able to handle the outings and activities much better.